 A frequently overlooked aspect of crisis preparedness is ensuring physical systems — e.g., phone systems, websites — can withstand a huge increase in usage during a crisis.
 How do you feel, when there’s been a threatening sounding product recall and you can’t reach the manufacturer at all because its customer service system and website have crashed under the stress of too many hits?
 It exacerbates your concern and criticism, of course.

 If you’ve engaged in the vulnerability audit process, you will have looked at all physical systems necessary to support crisis response to create contingency plans which will accommodate worst-case scenarios.
 In the case of a limited phone system, for example, you may have a call center with high capacity and advance training already pre-booked, and your main customer service number starts forwarding to the call center.

 6. Make sure you can talk to each other during a crisis

 The lesson – some communications systems will work in a major crisis, some will not, so you have to be prepared for simultaneous use of multiple systems.
-Some of the active shooter situations at colleges and universities recently proved the value of that practice.

 And for members of your primary crisis response team(s), going a step further and having good ol’ fashioned walkie talkies with a decent range — or satellite phones if your operations are widespread — is an investment worth making.